Skip to main content

 Option 4: Opting for meal services in Base Camp and High Camps

 In the end, it’s all about weight.
 The less weight the better.
 And food weighs a lot.
 When we were loading our mules, I couldn’t believe how much weight, and volume, that our food was taking up.
-If you’re interested in meal options, if you have mule service with Grajales.
-You could also reserve some / all meals with them beforehand.
-Maybe on the spot when you’re at camp, with any of the other providers depending on availability.
-Don’t forget you came for climbing the Aconcagua!!.
+If you’re interested in meal options, if you have mule service with Grajales, you could also reserve some / all meals with them beforehand.
+Or, on the spot when you’re at camp, with any of the other providers depending on availability.

 A full meal service (which is breakfast, lunch, dinner and a snack for en-route) is called a “pensión completa”.
 However, if you just want a meal here and a meal there, you can do that too!!
-Another idea is to bring all your breakfasts and lunches and just buy dinner, whatever works for you!!
-Important weight can saved, because in addition to the food, is the gas, the cooking pots, the water, etc.
+Or, bring all your breakfasts and lunches and just buy dinner, whatever works for you!!
+This can save important weight, because in addition to the food, is the gas, the cooking pots, the water, etc.

 • Full meal plan in Base Camp Plaza de Mulas $150USD ($100USD in Confluencia)